degzrobotics/DerinCommander/README.md

 ## A python library to send autonomous control commands to DerinDiver

 DerinCommander is a python library that allows you to send control commands to DerinDiver.
-It is designed to be used with the [DerinDiver](https://github.com/degzrobotics/DerinDiver) project.
+It is designed to be used with the [Derin Diver](https://github.com/degzrobotics/Derin-Diver) project.

 ## Features

-* Send control commands to DerinDiver via serial port
+* Send control commands to Derin Diver via serial port
-* Get sensor data from DerinDiver
+* Get sensor data from Derin Diver
-* Get the camera feed and easily use it with OpenCV

 ## Installation